 File Your Case with the Probate Registry

 Most solicitors try to resolve the issue out of court so that all parties can leave with an agreeable settlement.
 This process can take a long time, even up to a year or more.

-OR: Go to Court
+FINAL RESORT: Go to Court